This is the Official Information Page.

 1. Short Bio:

-Deborah Wiles is a Mississippian who grew up in Jasper County and in the Air Force.
+Deborah Wiles is a Southerner who grew up in Jasper County, Mississippi and in the Air Force.
 She moved often and Mississippi became her homeplace.
 She is the author of picture books and novels for readers young and old, including Each Little Bird That Sings, a 2005 National Book Award Finalist, and the documentary novels Countdown and Revolution.
 Revolution was a 2014 finalist for the National Book Award.
 Deborah teaches teachers and writers around the country, and writes from Atlanta, Georgia.

 2. More detailed version: